Tricks in School Room 1875 Kids Boys FG Weller Children Photo Stereoview D202 For Sale

 Standard-size stereograph, measuring about 3.5 x 7 inches.

 Will be shipped safely and securely!
-All of my paper items are protected in archival-safe polypropylene sleeves and packaged in rigid cardstock.
+All of my paper items are protected in archival sleeves and rigid cardstock.

 Related Items: